Allen Aldridge

-Allen Ray Aldridge Jr. (born May 30, 1972) is a former American football linebacker and long snapper of the National Football League (NFL).
-He was drafted by the Denver Broncos in the second round of the 1994 NFL Draft and later won Super Bowl XXXII with the team over the world champion Green Bay Packers.
-He played college football at Houston.
+Allen Ray Aldridge Jr. (May 30, 1972 – September 8, 2024) was an American professional football player who was a linebacker and long snapper in the National Football League (NFL).
+He played college football for the Houston Cougars.
+He was selected by the Denver Broncos in the second round of the 1994 NFL draft and later won Super Bowl XXXII with the team over the Green Bay Packers.

 Aldridge also played for the Detroit Lions and Houston Texans.

 Professional career

 Denver Broncos

-Aldridge was drafted by the Denver Broncos in the second round of the 1994 NFL Draft.
+Aldridge was drafted by the Denver Broncos in the second round of the 1994 NFL draft.
 He started at middle linebacker in Super Bowl XXXII against the Green Bay Packers.
 He played for them from 1994 to 1997.
 During the four years he started 45 of 64 games, recording 227 tackles and 1.5 sacks.

 Detroit Lions

 Aldridge signed with the Detroit Lions before the 1998 season.
 He played for the team from 1998 to 2001.
 In the fours years he started 59 of 64 games, recording 237 tackles, nine sacks and an interception.
 He also served as the Lions' long snapper for punt coverage.